Alpine-DAV/ascent/src/docs/sphinx/index.rst

 .. #
 .. # Please also read ascent/LICENSE
 .. #
-.. # Redistribution and use in source and binary forms, with or without
+.. # Redistribution and use in source and binary forms are permitted, with or without
-.. # modification, are permitted provided that the following conditions are met:
+.. # modification, provided that the following conditions are met:
 .. #
 .. # * Redistributions of source code must retain the above copyright notice,
-.. #   this list of conditions and the disclaimer below.
+.. #   this list of conditions, and the disclaimer below.
 .. #
 .. # * Redistributions in binary form must reproduce the above copyright notice,
-.. #   this list of conditions and the disclaimer (as noted below) in the
+.. #   this list of conditions, and the disclaimer (as noted below) in the
-.. #   documentation and/or other materials provided with the distribution.
+.. #   documentation and other materials provided with the distribution.
 .. #
-.. # * Neither the name of the LLNS/LLNL nor the names of its contributors may
+.. # * Neither the names LLNS and LLNL nor the names of their contributors may
 .. #   be used to endorse or promote products derived from this software without
 .. #   specific prior written permission.
 .. #